 Key account management is the strategic approach that companies take to manage and grow their most important customers.
-In other words, the ultimate purpose of KAM is to develop long-term, mutually beneficial relationships with the specific business to meet strategic goals and optimize the value in both companies.
+In other words, the ultimate purpose of key account management is to develop long-term, mutually beneficial relationships with the specific business to meet strategic goals and optimize the value in both companies.

 This requires taking concentrated, strategic, and holistic efforts that start with understanding both customers’ need for products as well as services and how customers want to be served.
 To capture these benefits, this article proposes 7 best practices for effective key account management.
 These practices can be leveraged by any size company in transforming its key account performance.